hasanrahman00/mailtester-ninja-api-rotation/README.md

 - **Rate limiting:** enforces per-30-second and per-day limits for both Pro and Ultimate plans directly in MongoDB.
 - **Usage tracking & persistence:** stores counters, statuses, and plan metadata in MongoDB for durability.
 - **`.env` watcher + health checker:** keeps runtime keys in sync with the `.env` file and removes dead keys automatically.
+- **BullMQ-powered queue:** buffers bursts of `/key/available` requests in Redis so callers wait their turn instead of being rejected while keys cool down.
 - **REST API:** obtain an available key, inspect status, add/remove keys, and push validation telemetry for analytics.
 - **Structured logging & graceful shutdown:** consistent JSON logging with clean teardown of schedulers, watchers, and DB connections.